jkleckner/seq2bigtable/README.md

 It is also possible to create an assembly file for a self-contained jar that can be run on a suitable jvm.
 Use `sbt assembly` to create it.
 To run it, use something like

-`java -jar target/scala-2.11/seq2bigtable-assembly-1.0.jar nonempty-seqfile tmptable v`
+`java -jar target/scala-2.11/seq2bigtable-assembly-*.jar nonempty-seqfile tmptable v`

-Note the mysterious `InterruptedException` that occurs at exit time.
+Note the mysterious `InterruptedException` that occurs at exit time when run under `sbt` which doesn't happen when the assembly jar is directly executed.
 People on the tubes say this is just HADOOP-12829 and to ignore it... https://stackoverflow.com/a/47285004